junecastillote/Get-AcceptMessagesFrom/README.md

 ### Example 1

 Get all accepted senders of all dynamic distribution groups.
-Get all accepted senders of all dynamic distribution groups
+Groups are shows but and not expanded.

 ```PowerShell
 .\Get-AcceptMessagesFrom.ps1 -InputObject (Get-DynamicDistributionGroup DDL1) -verbose